Tetris effect

 Screenshot of a tetromino game.
-People who play video puzzle games like this for a long time may see moving images like this at the edges of their visual fields, when they close their eyes, or when they are drifting off to sleep.
+People who play video puzzle games for a long time may see moving images like this at the edges of their visual fields, when they close their eyes, or when they are drifting off to sleep.

-The Tetris effect occurs when someone dedicates vast amounts of time, effort and concentration on an activity which thereby alters their thoughts, dreams, and other experiences not directly linked to said activity.
+The Tetris effect occurs when someone dedicates substantial time, effort, and concentration to an activity and thereby alters their thoughts, dreams, and other experiences not directly linked to said activity.
 The term originates from the popular video game Tetris.

 People who have played Tetris for a prolonged amount of time can find themselves thinking about ways different shapes in the real world can fit together, such as the boxes on a supermarket shelf or the buildings on a street.
 They may see colored images of pieces falling into place on an invisible layout at the edges of their visual fields or when they close their eyes.
-They may see such colored, moving images when they are falling asleep, a form of hypnagogic imagery.
+They may see such colored, moving images while falling asleep, a form of hypnagogic imagery.
 For some, this creative urge to visually fit shapes together by organising and building shapes can be extremely addictive.

-Those experiencing the effect may feel they are unable to prevent the thoughts, images or dreams from happening.
+Those experiencing the effect may feel they cannot prevent the thoughts, images, or dreams from happening.

 A more comprehensive understanding of the lingering effects of playing video games has been investigated empirically as game transfer phenomena (GTP).

 Cerebral glucose metabolic rates

-There is evidence demonstrating that human brains are prepared to make sense of visual information, given it has received the proper stimulation to get hooked up properly.
+There is evidence that human brains are prepared to make sense of visual information, given the proper stimulation.
 In new players, Tetris significantly raises cerebral glucose metabolic rates (GMRs), meaning energy consumption rates soar.
-However, after continuously playing for four to eight weeks, these levels return to normal, despite performance improving significantly.
-This suggests that the initial increase in GMR levels may be a reflection of the brain adapting to the novel demands and conditions of the game, thus causing alertness and arousal.
-Over time, this adaptation results in a cognitive processing that is more efficient and optimised.
-This heightened alertness and cognitive engagement, experienced both during and after play, has the potential to boost the brain's tendency to integrate Tetris-related patterns into everyday life.
+But after four to eight weeks of continuous play, these levels return to normal, despite performance improving significantly.
+This suggests that the initial increase may reflect the brain's adaptation to the game's demands and conditions, causing alertness and arousal.
+Over time, this adaptation results in more efficient and optimised cognitive processing.
+This heightened alertness and cognitive engagement can boost the brain's tendency to integrate the game's patterns into everyday life.